 The water pump switch operates the pump.
-Once the switch is turned on the pump will run until the water pressure reaches about 35 psi.
+Once the switch is turned on the pump will run until the water pressure reaches about 65 psi.
 At this point an internal pressure switch will shut it off.
 When a faucet is opened the water pressure will drop and the pump will start to run again.
-The water pump switch should be turned off when you are on city water or when the trailer is left unattended.
+The water pump switch should be turned off when the trailer is left unattended.
+Water pressure at some campgrounds may be low.
+The water pump can be turned on to assist the city water hookup pressure.
+Be sure there is some water in the fresh water tank.
+The pump will only use the water that is needed out of the tank to bring the pressure up to the usual standard.